Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Empirical Analysis

-\qquad Table 5 presents summary statistics on control variables: age, gender, race, marital status, education, state unemployment rate, `any DCP' for whether the state has any form of DCP mandate although the dependent may not be covered, household income, the number of children, `cell phones only' (versus cell phone plus landline), student, and unemployed.
-Because the treatment group is younger than control groups by $2\sim 6$ years, the treatment group have fewer married, fewer college degree, lower household income, fewer children, more students, and more unemployed.
-Also, the treatment group have lower state unemployment rate, higher any DCP, and higher cell phone only.
-Table A2 in the appendix shows the mean (SD) of the outcome variables across the treatment and control groups and across the pre- and post-treatment periods, with which one may gauge the treatment effects without controlling covariates, if desired.
+\qquad Table 1 presents summary statistics on covariates: age, gender, race, marital status, education, state unemployment rate, `any DCP' for whether the state has any DCP mandate although the dependent may not be covered, household income, the number of children, `cell phones only' (vs. cell phone plus landline), student, and unemployed.
+Because the treatment group is younger than control group by $2\sim 6$ years, the treatment group has fewer married, fewer college degree, lower household income, fewer children, more students, and more unemployed.
+Also, the treatment group has the lower state unemployment rate, higher any DCP, and higher cell phone only.